Pah Wongso Tersangka: Legacy

 As Pah Wongso Tersangka was screening in cinemas, Star was working on its next film, Ajah Berdosa, which was released in January 1942.
-This proved to be the company's last production; with the Japanese Empire's invasion of the Indies in March 1942, all studios – including Star – were closed.
+This proved to be the company's last production; with the Empire of Japan's invasion of the Indies in March 1942, all studios – including Star – were closed.
 When the domestic industry was revived in 1948, Waldy was the only cast member to return to cinema; beginning with Air Mata Mengalir di Tjitarum (1949), he acted in over forty films before his death in 1968.

 Pah Wongso Tersangka was screened as late as October 1947, but may now be lost.
 As elsewhere in the world, movies in the Indies then used highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, old films shot on nitrate were deliberately destroyed.
 As such, American visual anthropologist Karl G. Heider suggests that all Indonesian films from before 1950 are lost.
 However, Kristanto records several as having survived at Sinematek Indonesia's archives, and the film historian Misbach Yusa Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.